RazrFalcon/tiny-skia/benches/README.md

 | color                |      3,015,127 |      2,657,101 |  1,431,804 |  1,115,800 |  6,070,058 | 10,537,391 |
 | luminosity           |      2,990,071 |      2,539,697 |  1,351,584 |  1,090,402 |  6,124,294 | 10,488,916 |

-*Destination* is faster in `tiny-skia`, because we exiting immediately, while Skia uses null blitter, so edges processing is still in place.
+*Destination* is faster in `tiny-skia`, because we're exiting immediately, while Skia uses null blitter, so edges processing is still in place.

 ### anti-aliased fill